lee-zhg/intro-machine-learning/EnvironmentSetup.md

-# Setting Up Watson Studio
+# Setting Up Environment

+In this lab we will be using Watson Studio and Watson Machine Learning to create and deploy machine learning models.
+We will need to have an instance of Watson Studio and an instance of Watson Machine Learning, as well as a cloud object storage instance where our artifacts/assets get stored.

 ## Prerequisites